chargersfan47/CBP/README.md

    - The processed files are saved to an output folder, and the original files can be optionally deleted.
    - This "single core" version of the file will do all processing in one thread, which may take a long time.

-#### Or

-#### Run `historical_process_status_of_instances_multicore.py`
-   - This script does the same processing as the single-core version above.
-   - This "multicore" version will split the work into chunks, one for each processor core you have, and process each chunk at the same time.
-This will be much faster but may strain your system.

 ## Analysis Folder